 E.P.M.
 Course, Defense Acquisition University

-Bill Clark is the chief operating officer (COO) for Insitu.
-He oversees the production, production support, supply chain, integrated logistics and quality organizations for both the ScanEagle and Integrator programs.
+Bill Clark is the Chief Operating Officer (COO) for Insitu.
+In this role Bill is responsible for Insitu’s product lines, including the transition of new products to production, while overseeing the day-to-day operations for the company.
 Bill joined the company in late 2008 as vice president of emerging programs, and was in charge of the design and development of Integrator unmanned aircraft systems (UAS).
 He successfully led the pursuit, capture and execution for the engineering, manufacturing and development phase of the RQ-21A Small Tactical Unmanned Aircraft System (STUAS) program of record.
-RQ-21A will support an initial operating capability for the U.S. Marine Corps beginning in 2014.

 In 2002, Bill joined Northrop Grumman’s Integrated Systems sector as the program director of the Advanced Technology Development Center.
 There he managed a multibillion-dollar portfolio of advanced ISR systems.
 In 2006 he was promoted to vice president of special programs.
 He was recognized with the Northrop Grumman Chairman's Award for his key contributions in technology and program management.